Automatic Failover and Failback with Jedis

 In the event that Jedis fails over, you may wish to take some action.
 This might include logging a warning, recording

-a metric, or externally persisting the cluster connection state, to name just a few examples.
+a metric, or externally persisting the database connection state, to name just a few examples.
 For this reason,

 lets you register a custom callback that will be called whenever Jedis